Online PhDs in Human Services: View & Compare Programs

 The University of Arizona Global Campus

-In the Doctor of Philosophy program at the University of Arizona Global Campus, students learn about all facets of the human services field and develop the skills they need to take on leadership roles in human services organizations and provide clients with exceptional care.
-The program offers 11 accelerated, six-to-nine-week online courses, an elective course, five specialization courses, and a capstone seminar.
-Coursework covers research, history, systems, policies, strategies, and more, all culminating in a doctoral dissertation.
+Students in the Doctor of Philosophy in Human Services program at the University of Arizona Global Campus learn about all facets of the field and develop the skills they need to take on leadership roles with human services organizations.

 Walden University

-The Online PhD in Human Services at Walden University prepares students to drive global social change by acquiring a solid foundation and scholarly expertise in human services delivery and practice.
-The program equips students the research skills and knowledge to address systemic social issues and make a meaningful difference through policy, research, and practice.
-Coursework is also designed to prepare students to complete a doctoral dissertation.
-Graduates can pursue roles in leadership, teaching, or research.
+The Online PhD in Human Services program at Walden University prepares students to drive global social change by acquiring a solid foundation and scholarly expertise in human services delivery.
+The program equips students with the skills and knowledge to address systemic social issues and make a meaningful difference through policy, research, and practice.

-Students can choose from two tracks: Track 1 is for students with a master’s degree in human services, counseling, social work, or psychology.
-Track 2 is for students with a bachelor’s degree or a master’s degree in an unrelated field of study — in this track, students earn their Master’s in Human Services as they progress toward their PhD.
-Students choose from specialization courses in a variety of focused topics.
+- Track 2: For students with a bachelor’s degree or a master’s degree in an unrelated field.
+In this track, students earn their Master’s in Human Services as they progress toward their PhD.

 From Getting in to Graduating: Admissions & Program Requirements